"The curriculum will provide uncompromising academic challenge alongside a rich cultural experience."

 There is tremendous scope for residential visits at Twyford and they are a great deal of fun!
-Year 7 enjoy camping in the New Forest, Year 8 are offered curriculum visits to France, Germany or Spain and Year 9 are given the opportunity to go outward bound in Devon—where water skiing, climbing and canoeing are the order of the day.
+Year 7 enjoy adventure activities at Kingswood, Kent.
+Year 8 are offered curriculum visits to France, Germany or Spain and Year 9 are given the opportunity to go outward bound in Devon—where water skiing, climbing and canoeing are the order of the day and Belgium.
 Year 11 have an established trip to New York and there are a number of language exchanges.

 However, it is the 6th Form who enjoy the widest range of travel opportunities.
-In recent years they have been on Photography trips to Prague, Amsterdam and Venice, studied the Russian Revolution in St Petersburg, experienced skiing in Norway and walked in the Swiss Alps.
+In recent years they have been on Photography trips to Prague, Berlin, Amsterdam and Slovenia, studied the Russian Revolution in St Petersburg, experienced skiing in Austria and walks in the Swiss Alps.
 Other recent trips have included India and diving in the Red Sea.

 The school year ends with “Activities Week” when many of the residential trips take place.
 However, for students who stay at home there are challenges also.
 School based groups have renovated a pond area within Twyford’s grounds, designed and made stained glass, constructed Egyptian mummies and gone on local trips to play golf.